coursera1/getdata-008/CodeBook.md

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
+* gravityMean
-tBodyAccMean
+* tBodyAccMean
-tBodyAccJerkMean
+* tBodyAccJerkMean
-tBodyGyroMean
+* tBodyGyroMean
-tBodyGyroJerkMean
+* tBodyGyroJerkMean

+All of these variables were then averaged for each subject and activity.

 # License:
 Use of the original dataset in publications must be acknowledged by referencing the following publication [1]